Heading

 In Windows, use File → Options → Proofing and select the AutoCorrect Options … button.

-In Windows, they will apply across any Office application that supports them which can be a little annoying in Excel, for example, but you can turn it off in other apps if you wish.
+They will apply across any Office application that supports them which can be a little annoying in Excel, for example, but you can turn it off in other apps if you wish.

 As you build your own little AutoCorrect dictionary, you’ll probably want to access the AutoCorrect dialog faster.
-You can add an AutoCorrect button to your quick launch menu bar (see videos for how to do this in Mac or Windows) or add a keyboard shortcut to the standard Word command (see videos for Mac or Windows).
+You can add an AutoCorrect button to your quick launch menu bar (see customize the Quick Access launch bar on a Mac or on Windows).

 AutoCorrect dialog added at a button on the Quick Access launch bar